Alumni Spotlight: Joseph Levy

 What do you hope to be doing next?

-How do you think that your background in philosophy helped prepare you for the kind of work you're doing now, and what advice would you give other students considering philosophy?
+How do you think your background in philosophy helped prepare you for the kind of work you are doing now?

 Philosophy is, without a doubt, the most helpful major for law school.
 In many ways, “thinking like a lawyer” is just like thinking like a philosopher.
 You need to know how to critically analyze issues, create strong arguments, attack weak arguments, and write clearly.
 I was prepared to do all of this thanks to my philosophy background.
 Additionally, many people forget that the law is not disconnected from philosophy.
 When I arrived at school, I was well-equipped to consider the philosophical foundations of law itself.